pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1792 AWS Integration

+Today I created an AWS integration using EventBridge and Lambda AWS services.
+I configured EventBridge as a cronjob to trigger a Lambda function, the lambda function only makes an HTTP request to an external API to extract information.
+Also I configured EvenBridge to catch the event when a user upload a file to a S3 bucket and then send a email notification with SNS.

 ### Day 1791 AWS SNS, MQ, Kinesis

 Today I studied about the SNS, MQ and Kinesis AWs services, I created a simple SNS to send some messages by email to the subscribers.
 I love to work with messages brokers like RabbitMQ, Apache Kafka, ActiveMQ, etc. One of my possible areas of expertise can be Message Brokers.